Best Stocks Under 5 Dollars: February 2020

 If you’re investing on a small budget, you can appreciate the value of cheap stocks.
 The best stocks under 5 dollars are a great place to start for many new investors.
 They’re cheap enough that most investors can afford to buy a round lot of 100 shares.
 You won’t pay any more than 500 dollars for a lot of any of the best stocks under 5 dollars, so they’re perfect for new traders.

 Be sure to check out this article for more low-cost options, and the best stocks for under 10 dollars offer even more great picks for everyday traders.
-Stocks under 5 dollars are also referred to as penny stocks.
+Stocks under 5 dollars or those that trade under $5 per share are also referred to as penny stocks.
 Learn more about penny stocks in this page.

 Many blue-chip stocks are too expensive for most retail investors.
 A thousand bucks will only get you about 5 shares of Apple (AAPL).
 You could buy 200 shares of a five-dollar stock for the same price, and if share prices went up by only one dollar you would net a 200-dollar gain.
-Therefore, in our hypothetical Apple trade, share prices would have to make a 40-dollar move to net you the same gains as the lower-priced stock.
+Therefore, in our hypothetical Apple trade, share prices would have to make a 40-dollar move to net you the same gains as low-priced stocks.

 Top 5 Picks: Stocks Under 5 Dollars